 Time to continue the trail through the Mustang region.
 Crossing the Thorong La Pass (5416m) is an absolute thrill, though one must use caution when encountering the slippery rocky slope.
 The high pass offers views of Dhaulagiri (8167m), Manaslu (8156m), Annapurna II (7937m), Annapurna III (7555m), Annapurna I (8090m), Annapurna South (7219m), Machhapuchhre (6993m), Tilicho (7134m), and Hiunchuli (6441m) to name a few.

 Surrounded by a choppy sea of Himalayan peaks, we are full of joy.
-The trek then leads you to the famous Muktinath Temple, a pilgrimage destination of both Hindus and Buddhists.
-Here, devotees bathe in the fountains, ring bells, anoint one another’s’ foreheads, or simply worship in the temple.
+The trek then leads you to the famous Muktinath Temple, a pilgrimage destination for both Hindus and Buddhists.
+Here, devotees bathe in the fountains, ring bells, anoint one another’s foreheads, or simply worship in the temple.

 Our Chulu East Peak Climb then passes through the Kali Gandaki Gorge and ends in Syane after stopping at Poon Hill (3210m) for yet another panoramic view of the awe-inspiring peaks in the Annapurna and Dhaulagiri regions.
 Finally, we can end the trek with a stop at Jhinu Hot Springs, which helps relieve the muscle aches from the trek.
 From here, we return to Pokhara and head back to Kathmandu.

 Our highly experienced guides know the route and how to minimize the risks involved in climbing the peak.
 In our hands, you do not need to worry about your safety.
 Our Chulu East Peak Climbing itinerary has been designed by veteran climbers and is managed with utmost consideration for safety.
 We ensure that this package adheres to protecting your comfort and well-being.
 We do this by ascending slowly, and not spending too long at too high of altitudes.